Snake Removal in Lakeland, FL — Polk County Snake Identification and Relocation

-Snake removal in Lakeland, FL connects Polk County residents with operators trained in safe identification and humane relocation of the venomous and non-venomous snakes common to central Florida.
+Snake removal in Lakeland, FL involves the safe identification and humane relocation of the venomous and non-venomous snakes common to central Florida.
 Polk County hosts both pit vipers (eastern diamondback rattlesnake, pygmy rattlesnake, cottonmouth) and non-venomous species (black racer, rat snake, garter snake).
 Florida Fish and Wildlife Conservation Commission rules govern handling and relocation of native snakes.
+Enter your ZIP in the form on this page to be matched with a licensed Polk County wildlife operator for snake identification and removal.

 Venomous snakes in Polk County